Intermezzo (Zolpidem) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Intermezzo and Ambien both contain the same active ingredient, zolpidem tartrate, but the two drugs are slightly different.
 Intermezzo is a low-dose, faster-acting form of the drug zolpidem and it is taken as a sublingual tablet that dissolves under the tongue.
 In contrast, Ambien takes longer to work and is a film-covered tablet.3

-The following terms are street names or slang for sleep-aid drugs like Intermezzo:4
+The following terms are street names or slang for sleep-aid drugs like zolpidem and Intermezzo:4

 - Zombie pills

 According to the 2018 National Survey on Drug Use and Health, an estimated 6.4 million people ages 12 or older misused prescription sedatives and tranquilizers like zolpidem.
 That’s 2.4 percent of the U.S. population.5

 Zolpidem is a Schedule IV drug, which means it has the potential for misuse and may cause dependence or addiction.6 Since it can be addictive, a doctor may not prescribe Intermezzo to someone who has had previous problems with illegal drug abuse or prescription drug abuse.